History

 The garden by the River Fyris after Linnaeus

-After the relocation of the Botanical Garden the old garden by the River Fyris were neglected and transformed into park land and potatoe-patches.
+After the relocation of the Botanical Garden the old garden by the River Fyris were neglected and transformed into park land and potato-patches.
 The Orangery was reconstructed and used as club house for students at the University and the Director Musices moved into the directors lodge.

 Some famous people from the history of the Linnaeus Garden